 Nutrition in Crohn’s Disease – Balanced and Avoiding Heavy Foods

 Balanced nutrition is key to managing Crohn’s disease.
 Avoiding heavy foods like red meat and dairy can help reduce inflammation and strain on the body.
 Instead, opt for light, fiber-rich foods, fruits, and especially vegetables.

 Nutrition in Crohn’s Disease Essential Fatty Acids:

-Key Nutrients for Health and Good Functioning of the Body.
-Essential fatty acids play a key role as support for people suffering from Crohn’s disease.
+Key Nutrients for the Health and Good Functioning of the Body.
+Essential fatty acids play a key role in supporting people with Crohn’s disease.
 These healthy fats, such as omega-3 and omega-6 fatty acids, have proven anti-inflammatory properties that can help reduce inflammation in the digestive tract, characteristic of this disease.
 Omega-3 fatty acids found in fish, flaxseed and walnuts, for example, are associated with slowing the inflammation process and may help relieve pain and discomfort in Crohn’s disease.
 In addition, essential fatty acids improve the absorption of certain nutrients and support the optimal functioning of the immune system, which is particularly important for people with chronic inflammatory diseases such as Crohn’s disease.

 Healthy Lifestyle and Fighting Symptoms

 It is important to maintain a healthy lifestyle including regular exercise, minimizing stress and maintaining a healthy body weight.
 Regular consultations with a physician and nutritionist are also essential for managing Crohn’s disease.